FRCTeam2501/2021-Examples/README.md

 The second command will ask you to confirm if you want to install the updates, just type a y letter and then press enter to do so.

+# This is as far as you need to get for right now.
+If you want to access your Pi without using a monitor/keyboard/mouse, I recommend trying setting up SSH, RDP or VNC.
+Apparently you can setup a static IP using the following tutorial, but this is untested: https://www.raspberrypi.org/documentation/configuration/tcpip/

 ## 6. Enabling remote terminal access

 Using a separate keyboard, mouse, and monitor can be a pain to always accessing your Pi, and would be very difficult once you have your Pi on your robot.
 A simple and secure method to remotely access your Pi is to enable SSH.
 Raspberry Pi Foundation has a good tutorial on this which can be found here: https://www.raspberrypi.org/documentation/remote-access/ssh/